DMHYT/LIBS/TextureWorker/README.md

 ```
 ***
 ### **INFO**
 #### This is the first version of this library, and it has only 2 methods.
-You can propose new useful methods for textures in VK.
+You can propose new useful methods for textures in VK, and also you can propose your ideas about improvement of library's convenience and customization.
 #### [My VK Public](https://www.vk.com/dmhmods)
 #### [My VK](https://www.vk.com/vstannumdum)
 ***